EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Attach the listener - `on(event, handler), once(event, handler)`
-Listen to the subscribed events.
+Listens to the subscribed events.
 - `on` function will listen for the event without deattaching the handler until it's [`off`](#deattach-the-listener---offevent-handler--null).
 - `once` function will listen only once and deattach the handler.